FelipeVillota/db-check-cocaine-seizures/README.md

 - Helps us keep the data and process trustworthy
 - Saves time
 - Complements Google Sheets basic validation
-- Facilitates timely team monitoring, analysis and reporting
+- Facilitates team monitoring, analysis and reporting

 ### How does it work?